China reports 2 new COVID deaths as some restrictions eased

-HONG KONG (AP) — China on Sunday reported two additional deaths from COVID-19 as some cities move cautiously to ease anti-pandemic restrictions following increasingly vocal public frustrations.
+China on Sunday reported two additional deaths from COVID-19 as some cities move cautiously to ease anti-pandemic restrictions amid increasingly vocal public frustration over the measures.

 The National Health Commission said one death was reported each in the provinces of Shandong and Sichuan.
 No information was given about the ages of the victims or whether they had been fully vaccinated.